duttashi/duttashi.github.io/about/index.md

 With a blended work experience of over a decade in teaching and educational technologies. my research interest is in the soft set theory and its applicability in data clustering.
 I am a data analyst by profession and a PhD candidate by interest in the Department of Information Systems, University of Malaya (UM), Kuala Lumpur, Malaysia.

-My supervisors are [Assoc.
-Prof. Dr. Tutut Herawan](https://www.researchgate.net/profile/Tutut_Herawan2) and [Assoc.
+My research supervisor is [Assoc.
 Prof. Dr. Maizatul Akmar Ismail](https://umexpert.um.edu.my/maizatul).
+I also serve as a reviewer for several ISI and Scopus indexed journals.

 Subject matter of the posts on this blog typically deals with my day-to-day encounters with mathematical or scientific ideas that I find beautiful, valuable, interesting, amusing, or (less often) infuriating.
 I benefit much from online sources – hence, I’d like to return something to the community by posting tutorials and code-snippets on this platform.